WCCW (AM): History

 Other broadcasters associated with WCCW in and after its hey-day were Lucien Jaye ("The Boogie Man"), Dave Elliot (later with WTCM 14-T) and Dave Walker (now the longtime news anchor at TV 7&4).
 Steve Cook went on to be Production Director for WTCM, Mark (Murphey) Blackwell is currently Production Director at WJR Detroit, Ron Jolly became morning man on WTCM-AM, and Jim Moriarty can sometimes still be heard on WCCW-FM playing oldies.

 In 1996, the Fabianos sold WCCW combo Radio to Ross Biederman for $3 million, who made drastic improvements to the stations.
 He moved the stations out of the old Michigan Theatre building on Front St. to a Today Show-esque window studio next in the former Midwestern Cablevision building next door to WTCM.

 In 2001, after years of airing some type of MOR format, this time being ABC's "Stardust" ("Unforgettable Music") format, WCCW flipped to sports radio as ESPN Radio 1310 AM.
 The station airs most of ESPN's schedule.

 WCCW is currently a 15 kW days and 7.5 kW nights station.
 This upgrade was approved in May 2006.
 With the power boost and upgrade to a full-time signal, it allows Midwestern Broadcasting to air more sports on their AMs.
 The station has local sports cast in the morning with station manager Brian Hale.
 Along with being and ESPN affiliate they also carry the broadcast of all the major Detroit sports teams, Tigers, Lions, Red Wings and Pistons.
 It also broadcasts college basketball and football from MSU, and a variety of sports features on subjects like fishing and NASCAR.

-On August 22, 2018 WCCW changed their format from sports to oldies, branded as "AM 13".
+On August 22, 2018, WCCW changed their format from sports to oldies, branded as "AM 13".

-On February 5, 2021 WCCW changed their format from oldies to classic country, branded as "WTCM Gold".
+On February 5, 2021, WCCW changed their format from oldies to classic country, branded as "WTCM Gold".

+On January 5, 2026, WCCW changed their format from classic country to sports, branded as "1310 The Ticket".